alilloig/tnfcg/README.md

 ### TradingNonFungibleCardGame.cdc
 - A TNFCG can have any number of cards.
 Trading Non-Fungible Cards are NFTs copies of those cards.
 - A TNFCG is made up of any number of sets.
 A set include any number of cards each of them at a certain rarity.
 - Each set must have at least one type of pack.
 The pack contains a certain amount of TNFC of any of the set's rartities.
+- NFT resource will also conform to TradingNonFungibleCard, that has a TNFCData field containing the relating info.
 - TNFCG defines the following structs  and resource interfaces in order to handle this logic.
 Detailed comments and pre/post conditions can be found in the source code:

 ```cadence